paradigmxyz/reth/book/fundamentals/command-line_options.md

 ## Options
 - **-v, --verbose:** Use verbose output
 - **--silent:** Silence all output
+- **--disable-discovery:** Do not spawn the discv4 service when running node.
 - **-h, --help:** Print help information
 - **-V, --version:** Print version information